tusdotnet/tusdotnet/Source/tusdotnet/readme.txt

     }
 });

-More configuration is available on the wiki! https://github.com/tusdotnet/tusdotnet/wiki/Configuration
+More options and events are available on the wiki: https://github.com/tusdotnet/tusdotnet/wiki/Configuration